Holocaust survivor Eva Fahidi's journey to the stage to dance for the first time in her life.

 The skeleton of the film is the rehearsal process. Éva’s personality and the story of her life gradually unfold throughout the rehearsals, her traumas are distilled into theatre scenes and images, all this transfused into a series of continuous trainings, choreography and gymnastic exercises.
 Emese Cuhorka, the ever-experimenting, sensitive dancer accompanies Éva on her way to the stage with the naivety of a typical contemporary youth, at once playing Éva’s young self, her little sister who perished in Auschwitz, and her never born child.

 The film is infused with Éva’s joyous humor, her exhibitionism in the good sense, and her preserved femininity.
-Crying Will Get You Nowhere is a story in present tense, allowing us to delve deep into Éva”s motivations and understand her life, the roots of her incredible vitality, her story enclosed in her body, which is at once our story, the history of the 20th century.
+The Euphoria of Being is a story in present tense, allowing us to delve deep into Éva”s motivations and understand her life, the roots of her incredible vitality, her story enclosed in her body, which is at once our story, the history of the 20th century.